U.S. SEC sues AutoChina for securities fraud

 Its listing was suspended for failing to file required documents with the Commission.

-“The Company intends to defend against the claims vigorously and believes that all of the evidence it is aware of contradicts the SEC’s allegations,” it said.

-The SEC said the defendants opened brokerage accounts beginning in October 2010, deposited some $60 million in the accounts and bought and sold millions of shares of AutoChina stock.
+The defendants opened brokerage accounts beginning in October 2010, deposited some $60 million in the accounts and bought and sold millions of shares of AutoChina stock, the SEC said.

 The lawsuit comes as the SEC steps up its inquiries into Chinese companies whose shares trade in the United States for accounting violations and other misconduct.